hgmaculus/ctools/README.md

 # ctools

-tools and functions for help writted in c
+tools and functions helper writted in c